lab-cosmo/torch-pme/benchmark/README.rst

 Usage
 -----

-First, make sure to install ``torch-pme`` with the right dependencies:
+First, make sure to install ``torch-pme`` with the right dependencies in a fresh enviroment:

 .. code-block:: bash